 Beyond that, sleep influences hormone levels, which then communicate hunger (or lack thereof) to the body.
 If you’re not sleeping much, you’re more likely to be hungrier.

 Allow your body to recover from exercise and prioritize those Z’s.

 The first step to canceling diet culture from your life is to increase your awareness of what diet culture is.
 Immerse yourself in intuitive eating resources and learning, and the anti-diet culture paradigm to help reject diet culture.

 Approach your food and exercise choices with curiosity.
 Practice gentle nutrition.

 My Hunger Ebook would be a great place to start.

 Explore these questions alongside a community that is doing the same.
-They can hold you accountable to being curious even when falling back into diet culture seems easier.
+They can hold you accountable to being curious even when falling back into diet talk seems easier.

 And if there’s anyone on your social media feeds who makes you feel bad about your weight or what you’re eating, unfollow those accounts and replace them with body-positive content.